How to find, select and work with an HVAC Contractor:

 • Ask for a load calculation, which uses design information on your home to calculate equipment size.
 Do not use an HVAC contractor who wants to size your unit solely on the square footage of your home.

-• Ask for qualified ENERGY STAR equipment.
+• Ask for high-efficiency certified equipment.
 These products meet strict guidelines set by the U.S. Environmental Protection Agency and offer significant long-term energy savings.
-Contractors should be able to show you calculations of savings.

 • Ask for verification from the contractor that the system will be installed according to manufacturer’s specifications.